Debating the Discord Part 1

 Speed is totally fine with me in PF, unless you are using it to exclude the other team.
-If you want a theory argument or an argument about the rules to be a voting issue, please tell me.
+However, if you do choose to debate at speeds comparable to policy, you should email your evidence to me and the other team.
+If you want a theory argument or an argument about the rules being a voting issue, please tell me.
 Just saying "they are cheating" or "you can't do this in PF" is not enough.

 I think policy is an excellent format of debate but I am more familiar with parli, so I am not aware of all policy norms.
 Therefore, when evaluating theory arguments I do not take into account what is generally considered theoretically legitimate in policy.
 I am okay with any level of speed, but I do appreciate speech docs.
 My email is email@example.com

 TLDR: Do what you're good at, be yourself, tech over truth, and have fun!

 Email chain please (+.2 for adding me without having to ask): firstname.lastname@example.org